AmirAtPerfecto/LiveRadioSongMatching/README.md

 This project opens a device (iOS) and web browser and 1- record a song from iHeart radio application (20 seconds) 2- recognize the song (using ACRCloud.com APIs)
-3- extract from the web browser the artist and song names 4- compare that against the song meta data as provided back from ACRCloud (step 2)
+3- extract from the device the presented song name and artist name 4- extract from the web browser the artist and song names 5- compare that against the song meta data as provided back from ACRCloud (step 2)